GioZd/Cox-BNN/README.md

 but the data is referred as external, from the [NIH Website](https://clinicaltrials.gov/study/NCT00000625).

 ## AI Policy
 0-AI Policy.
-No AI was used in the development of the code or the annexed slides and material.
+No AI was used in the development of the code or the annexed slides and material, nor was used as a blind reference for the understanding of the topic and the derivation of the methods.

 ## License and Credits
 The code is under [MIT License](LICENSE).